 Actually, a long period of disturbed sleep can even make you sick.

 One way to gain some sleep is to dreamfeed your baby.
 Yeah, that might improve your sleep.

 With a screaming baby and exhaustion beyond belief, it is very easy to forget to eat properly (or at all).

 Since pregnancy as well as breastfeeding depletes your body of important substances, it is very important to eat well to get your energy back.

 I’m certainly not saying that you have to cook for long hours every day, but eat vegetables, fruits, whole grain bread and so on and not only coffee and cookies.
 (Ha, who would eat lots of cookies when trying to loose the baby fat… eehh – I know some moms that would, but don’t tell anyone…;-)

 But let dad, grandma, your friends or who ever help you!
 Or find a professional babysitter.
-Sittercity has excellent babysitting services if you live in the US.
+For more tips on how to choose and work with a babysitter, click here.